Reusing Historical Trajectories in Natural Policy Gradient via Importance Sampling: Convergence and Convergence Rate

-Note that the positive definiteness of the matrix $\bar{F}^{-1}(\theta)$ implies that the linear system $\bar{F}^{-1}(\theta) \nabla \eta(\theta)=0$ has unique solution $\nabla \eta(\theta)=0$.
-Therefore, Theorem~\ref{thm:ODE} indicates that the solution trajectory $\{\theta_n\}$ in Algorithm~1 converges w.p.1 to a limiting point $\bar{\theta}$ such that $\nabla \eta(\bar{\theta})=0$.
+When any solution on the boundary of $\Theta$ is not a local maximum, Theorem~\ref{thm:ODE} indicates that the solution trajectory $\{\theta_n\}$ in Algorithm~1 satisfies $\nabla \eta(\theta_n) \rightarrow 0$ w.p.1..
+However, this does not imply the global optimality.
+Whether the algorithm can achieving global optimality depends on the policy parameterization and the specific problem at hand.
+For instance, in a simple tabular MDP with direct policy parameterization (i.e., \(\pi(\cdot|s)\) for all \(s \in \mathcal{S}\)), any local optimum is also a global optimum, so NPG with sample reuse will converge to this global optimum.
+However, in more general MDPs with continuous state or action spaces and more complex policy parameterizations, neither NPG with nor without sample reuse is guaranteed to reach the global optimum.
+In practice, neural networks are often used to parameterize policies due to their powerful function approximation abilities, which allows for a more flexible policy representation but sacrifices the theoretical guarantee of global optimality.

 Before the formal proof of Theorem~\ref{thm:ODE}, we first give a high-level proof outline.
 Note that in the update \eqref{eq:update_reuse}, we can decompose the natural gradient estimation into three components: the true natural gradient, the noise caused by the simulation error, and the bias caused by reusing historical trajectories.
 We then separately analyze the noise and bias effects on the estimation of FIM and gradient, and show the noise and bias terms are asymptotically negligible.

 With an explicit projection term $z_n$, we can rewrite \eqref{eq:update_reuse} as follows

 where $\delta M_n$ is the noise term caused by the simulation error in the gradient estimator, $\zeta_n$ is the bias term caused by reusing historical trajectories in gradient estimator, and $\delta F_n$ is due to the simulation error in the inverse FIM estimator.
 We will then show in the rest of the section that the continuous-time interpolations of $\delta M_n$, $\zeta_n$ and $\delta F_n$ do not change asymptotically.
 The formal definition of zero asymptotic rate of change is given below, which is from Chapter 5.3 in \cite{Kushner2003}.